NiklasBeierl/writeups/defcon23qual/archive-bunker/writeup.md

 The trouble is that we can not control the zip metadata that `compress_files` will write.
-It will just open the provided archive and copy the members into a new zip archive with defaults for compression, a proper crc, etc. In addition: The `download` function give us an empty file if the go zip reader encounters anything it doesn't like, for example invalid checksums or data that doesn't properly decompress directory headers.
+It will just open the provided archive and copy the members into a new zip archive with defaults for compression, a proper crc, etc. In addition: The `download` function gives us an empty file if the go zip reader encounters anything it doesn't like, for example invalid checksums or data that doesn't properly decompress.

 But truth be told, we do control one of the header fields: The member name!
 After a lot of head scratching our refined exploit plan looks like this: